octapf/technical-test/README.md

 ## - Which is the most elegant solution in your opinion?

-Most elegant solution is (ES Modules).
+1. Most elegant solution is (ES Modules).
-Makes the module tree shakeable, meaning the consumer imports the code wanted and renamed if needed, to shakes off the rest, resulting in smaller bundle sizes and better performance.
+2. Makes the module tree shakeable, meaning the consumer imports the code wanted and renamed if needed, to shakes off the rest, resulting in smaller bundle sizes and better performance.
-Also performs in browsers.
+3. Also performs in browsers.
-Imports are static and hoisted in parsetime.
+4. Imports are static and hoisted in parsetime.
-Enables to use static analizing tools
+5. Enables to use static analizing tools.
-In CommonJS, require() is a function meaning it will be called and get an error, if exits, in runtime.
+6. In CommonJS, require() is a function meaning it will be called and get an error, if exits, in runtime.

 ```
 //ES-Modules sintax